icgc/icgc-get/README.md

 For the AWS, collaboratory, and ega repositories, the access check will determine if you have access to the entire repository or not.
 These checks will occur even if file prioritization leads to no files being downloaded from any of these repositories.
-For PDC, GDC, and CGHub, ICGC get is only capable of determining if you have access to the specific files targeted for download or not.
+For PDC, GDC, and CGHub, ICGC get is only capable of determining if you have access to the specific files targeted for download, not the state of your permissions for the repository as a whole.
+Inquests about permissions on those repositories should be directed to their respective support department.

 To do a status check on the same files
 ```shell